 London Dry Gin is a hugely popular drink all over the world.
-But little do people know about how and where it comes from, as it’s not quite as simple as the name suggests!
-We’ve dug a little into the history of how it’s made and why it’s called London Dry Gin, so you can impress your friends with all the facts!
+However, few people know its true origin story, as it’s not quite as simple as the name suggests.
+We’ve dug into the history of London Dry Gin to answer a few frequent questions.
+What is gin made from?
+What does the UK capital have to do with it?
+Read on to discover facts to impress your friends with at your next pub session.

 Despite it being called London Dry Gin, a lot of it doesn’t actually come from the capital – only about a handful of it does.
-Gin doesn’t have the same geographical restrictions as spirits such as cognac, scotch or tequila do when they can only be made in certain places.
-There are, however, 13 gins that have a ‘geographical indication’.
-The most famous of these is Plymouth Gin, which has been made in Plymouth, England since 1793.
+Gin doesn’t have the same geographical restrictions that spirits such as cognac, scotch or tequila do.
+For example, tequila can only be made in designated areas in Mexico.
+London Dry Gin actually refers to how it is made, rather than where it is made.
+More on that later.
+There are, however, 13 gins that have a “geographical indication”.
+The best known of these is Plymouth Gin, which has been made in Plymouth, England since 1793.

-The burning question: why can it be called London Dry Gin when it’s not from the Big Smoke?
-For a gin to be able to call itself that, the base spirit must be distilled to a completely neutral spirit of 96% alcoholic volume, and all of the flavours must be added through the distillation and be natural plant materials, so nothing synthetic can be added.
-Also, it can have nothing added after distillation except for water and a tiny amount of sugar.
-To be a little flashy with facts, back in the day, London Dry Gin specifications were to guarantee of quality of the spirit and to ensure the gin you were drinking didn’t have methanol in it.
+Today, it is a mark of its quality.
+For a gin to be able to call itself London Dry Gin, the base spirit must be distilled to a completely neutral spirit of 96% alcoholic volume.
+Additionally, all of the flavours must be added through the distillation and be solely natural plant materials.
+Nothing should be added after distillation, except for water and a tiny amount of sugar.
+To be a little flashy with facts, back in the day, London Dry Gin specifications were to guarantee the quality of the spirit and to ensure the gin you were drinking didn’t have methanol in it.
 That’s not so much of an issue nowadays, though.

 So there we have it – London Dry Gin is merely a process and has zero to do with the flavour or where it comes from.